 The New York City Department of Education (“DOE”) services a diverse population of students, parents and families.
 The DOE also employs staff members with diverse backgrounds and perspectives.
 In recognition of that multi-faceted diversity, the DOE shares a strong commitment to diversity and inclusion.

 Diversity is about all of us.
 Inclusion is about all of us.
 At the DOE, we strive to create a diverse and inclusive environment that values the experience, perspective, and contributions of all employees, applicants, students, and families.
 At the DOE, respect for diverse backgrounds and ideas is crucial to academic excellence.
 As a result, the DOE seeks to foster an inclusive environment where the individual differences among us are understood, respected, and recognized as a source of strength that enriches the agency.
 In order to further the goals of diversity and inclusion, the DOE will engage in a series of diversity initiatives to attract, retain, and develop the best talent for our agency.
 Attracting, retaining, and developing this talent are all crucial to the DOE’s mission: putting children first and striving for excellence in education.
-On an annual basis, the DOE will issue a Diversity and Inclusion Plan detailing the diversity initiatives undertaken pursuant to this Policy and Education Law § 2590 h(51).
-In consideration of the diverse population served by the DOE, this Policy, in conjunction with the Diversity and Inclusion Plan, promotes the recruitment and retention of a workforce from different backgrounds, experiences and perspectives to complement the backgrounds, experiences and perspectives of DOE students, parents and families at the city district, community district and school level.
+On an annual basis, the DOE will issue a Diversity and Inclusion Strategic Report and Plan detailing the diversity initiatives undertaken pursuant to this Policy and Education Law § 2590 h(51).
+In consideration of the diverse population served by the DOE, this Policy, in conjunction with the Diversity and Inclusion Strategic Report and Plan, promotes the recruitment and retention of a workforce from different backgrounds, experiences and perspectives to complement the backgrounds, experiences and perspectives of DOE students, parents and families at the city district, community district and school level.
 By fostering the goals of diversity and inclusion, the DOE will be better equipped to serve all students, families and parents at the city district, community district and school level.

 Approved by the Panel for Educational Policy on September 14, 2011.